2023 Elmina Beechcraft 390 crash: Flight

 The aircraft took off from Langkawi International Airport en route to Sultan Abdul Aziz Shah Airport at 2:08 pm MYT (06:08 UTC).
 At 2:47 pm, the aircraft made contact with the destination airport's air traffic control (ATC).
 A minute later, the ATC gave clearance for landing.
 However, at 2:51 pm, it sighted smoke plumes along the aircraft's flight path.

 Eyewitnesses reported erratic flying movements from the aircraft before the crash.
 The aircraft banked to the right before descending sharply to the ground, exploding upon impact near the Elmina interchange of the Guthrie Corridor Expressway.
 The explosion killed a motorist, while a motorcyclist caught on fire and died after attempts to extinguish the flames failed.

 The aircraft struck the road surface at high speeds wing-first, quickly followed by the nose.
 It was completely destroyed on impact and engulfed by the post-crash fire.
 Momentum carried the aircraft wreckage forward; the main debris was located 73 m away from the initial impact zone.
 Additional wreckage and an occupant's body was found 100 m from the point of impact.

 Aftermath

 Recovery operations

+Disassembled cockpit voice recorder of the plane, on displayed during the 2026 Parliament Open Day.

 Only one body was recovered intact among the ten casualties in the accident.
 Five bags of body parts were collected in the vicinity of the crash.
 Identification of the bodies involved 20 to 30 personnel from the Ministry of Health, who are also responsible for counselling services and emotional support for family members of the victims.
 The family members of all ten victims submitted their DNA samples to local police for identification purposes.

 The cockpit voice recorder of the aircraft was retrieved from the crash site at 10:20 pm.
 It was sent to the laboratories of the Air Accident Investigation Bureau (AAIB) for analysis.